Important update on Neighbourhood Plan Grant Funding (November 2025)

 Neighbourhood Plans have statutory weight and status.
 Once adopted ('made'), they become part of the development plan for the designated area and will be used to help decide planning applications, where relevant.

-In Mid Suffolk, we have 29 Neighbourhood Plans.
-Many have been adopted, and others are at an advanced stage of progress or are now being reviewed and updated.
-Please use the title links further below to find out more about each plan.
+Across Mid Suffolk, we have 31 Neighbourhood Plan areas.
+Many of those Plans have been adopted, others are at an advanced stage, and some adopted Plans are now being updated.
+Please use the links further below to find out more about each Plan.

 What is best for your community?